i-machine-think/signal/README.md

-# polybius
+# sygnal

-Version alpha for the project polybius
+Version alpha for the project sygnal

 ## Setup